findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 communication.
 For that, the command pattern is suited very well.
 Fill the command with all the needed data and give one of the operations we were
 supporting: `register` and `login` from the FIDO2 standard.
-The process communication handled just as the process starts by reading the command from JSON.
-That suited for node.js use as well.
-(For the record, my awesome colleague Laura did all the needed node.js work.)
+The process communication is handled just as the process starts by reading the command from JSON.
+That is suited for node.js use as well.
+(For the record, my fantastic colleague Laura did all the needed node.js work.)

 When we considered a security, we followed our post-compromise principle.
 We didn't (yet) try to solve the situation where someone managed to hack the server